• Skip to primary navigation

 They are less lettuce-like compared to escaroles and are more tender so that you will enjoy the crisp of the endives and the lovely texture.

-For your next dinner party, you can incorporate endives into salads to add that extra zesty crunch they need.
+For your next dinner party, you can incorporate endives into salads to add that extra zesty crunch they need - try pairing with 22 veggie sides under 12 minutes for fast, complementary dishes.

 You can saute them like spinach, using the leaves and their tender crispness to wrap them around some chunks of grilled chicken or fish and serve them.